25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Strings.md

 ## Strings Data

-Strings: Array of Characters.
+Strings: Array of Characters

-- String is an array of chars with a string delimiter at the end.
+- String is an array of chars with a string delimiter at the end
-- To know the end of a string, a null char `\0` (or string delimiter or end of the string char) is used to mark the end of the string.
+- To know the end of a string, a null char `\0` (or string delimiter or end of the string char) is used to mark the end of the string
-- String can be enclosed in double-quotes.
+- String can be enclosed in double-quotes
 - String is mutable if defined as `A[]` and is immutable if defined as pointer `*A = "Hello"`

 ```c